Covid 19 coronavirus: Aucklanders asked to register HOP cards for contact tracing

-More than 100,000 Aucklanders have an AT HOP card that is not registered in their name for Covid-19 tracing purposes.
+More than 100,000 Aucklanders have an AT HOP card that is not registered with their name and contact details for Covid-19 tracing purposes.

 Auckland Transport is actively encouraging people to register their HOP cards after two people tested positive for Covid after taking a number of buses while infectious.

-One of today's eight cases of Covid in the community had contact with a confirmed case on a bus.
+It comes as the Government today decided to make masks mandatory on public transport from Monday and one of today's eight cases of Covid in the community had contact with a confirmed case on a bus.

+The Prime Minister said face masks would now be mandatory on all public transport across New Zealand at level 2 and above.

-It also follows a revelation that two bus passengers who were close contacts with the two infected people were travelling on an unregistered HOP card and authorities haven't found contact information for them.
+The push for more HOP cards to be registered also follows a revelation that two bus passengers who were close contacts with the two infected people were travelling on an unregistered HOP card and authorities haven't found contact information for them.

-An AT spokesman said there are about 1 million active HOP cards, of which about 700,000 are in regular use.
+An AT spokesman said there were about 1 million active HOP cards, of which about 700,000 were in regular use.

 The AT spokesman said mobile alerts and other communications were being used to encourage people to register their HOP cards for tracing purposes.